swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ### Some C++ Containers Are Swift Collections

-Swift attemps to conform C++ containers that provide random access to their elements, like `std::vector`, to Swift's `RandomAccessCollection` protocol automatically.
+Swift conforms C++ containers that provide random access to their elements, like `std::vector`, to Swift's `RandomAccessCollection` protocol automatically.
 For example, the `std::vector` container returned by this function is conformed to the `RandomAccessCollection` protocol